Human trafficking in Costa Rica

 Costa Rica is a source, transit, and destination country for goods and products, a great location for trade in the seas.
 Costa Rica is surrounded by the Pacific Ocean and the Caribbean Sea making it a source of imports and exports.
 Costa Rica is approximately 19,653 square miles of land, making it smaller than West Virginia.

-To a lesser but increasing extent, Costa Rica is a source, transit, and destination country for men, women, and children subjected to conditions of forced labor, particularly in the agriculture, construction, fishing, and domestic service sectors.
+To a lesser but increasing extent, in 2018 Costa Rica was a source, transit, and destination country for men, women, and children subjected to conditions of forced labor, particularly in the agriculture, construction, fishing, and domestic service sectors.
 The economy greatly depends on the exportation of bananas and coffee, making high demands of agriculture work.

-Costa Rican women and children are forced into commercial sexual exploitation due to high rates of poverty and violence.
-Women and girls from Nicaragua, the Dominican Republic, Guatemala, Colombia, and Panama have been identified in as victims of forced prostitution.
-Child sex tourism is a serious problem, particularly in the provinces of Guanacaste, Limon, Puntarenas, and San José.
-Child sex tourists arrive mostly from the United States and Europe.
-Young men from Nicaragua, Vietnam, China and other Asian countries are subjected to conditions of forced labor in Costa Rica.
+In 2010, young men from Nicaragua, Vietnam, China and other Asian countries were subjected to conditions of forced labor in Costa Rica.
+By 2018 Costa Rican women and children were forced into commercial sexual exploitation due to high rates of poverty and violence.
+Women and girls from Nicaragua, the Dominican Republic, Guatemala, Colombia, and Panama were identified in as victims of forced prostitution.
+Child sex tourism was a serious problem, particularly in the provinces of Guanacaste, Limón, Puntarenas, and San José.
+Child sex tourists arrived mostly from the United States and Europe.
 Adults have been identified using trafficked women and children to transport and sell drugs.
-Neighboring countries and cities are victims as well to forced labor many times trafficked to Costa Rica.
+Neighboring countries and cities were victims as well to forced labor many times trafficked to Costa Rica.

-Costa Rica is currently a Tier 2 watch list location according to the Trafficking In Persons Report.
-The Government of Costa Rica does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-During the past year, the Government of Costa Rica continued to raise public awareness about human trafficking and trained many government officials, investigated allegations, in addition to maintaining limited victim services.
+In 2018 the Government of Costa Rica did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
+During the previous year, the Government of Costa Rica continued to raise public awareness about human trafficking and trained many government officials, investigated allegations, in addition to maintaining limited victim services.
 However, the government’s law enforcement efforts lagged with respect to holding trafficking offenders accountable for their crimes and in adequately addressing domestic cases of human trafficking.
 Recently insufficient funds were seen in distribution of government funded resources that help with trafficking.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
-In 2018, Costa Rica was labeled as a Tier 2 country.
-A Tier 2 country does not meet the minimum standards required to ending trafficking, but are making efforts.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017, 2018 and 2023; a Tier 2 country does not meet the minimum standards required to ending trafficking, but is making efforts.